-Further, property owners have gained the opportunity to become Airbnb hosts, enabling them to benefit from the wide adoption of the website.
+Further, property owners gained the opportunity to become Airbnb hosts, enabling them to benefit from the wide adoption of the website.

 However, hosting a short-term vacation rental presents some challenges when it comes to insuring the property and your belongings.
 Here, we’ll take a look at the common Airbnb insurance problems and how to find home insurance that covers Airbnb.